Termites: What are They?

-Termites are wood-destroying insects; experts estimate they cause $5 billion of property damage each year.
-In Georgia, Eastern and Formosan Subterranean Termites build underground nests.
-They are extremely destructive, because they tunnel their way to wooden structures, into which they burrow to obtain food.
-Termites all share a virtually insatiable appetite for wood and other cellulose-containing materials.
-Given enough time, they will feed on the wood until nothing is left but a shell.
+Termites are wood-destroying insects; experts estimate they cause $5 billion in property damage each year.
+In Georgia, Eastern and Formosan subterranean termites build underground nests.
+They are extremely destructive because they tunnel their way into wooden structures, where they burrow to obtain food.
+All termites share a virtually insatiable appetite for wood and other materials that contain cellulose.
+If left to their own devices, they will feed on the wood until there is nothing left but a shell.

 Termites: What to Look For

 You’re more likely to discover you have a termite problem by discovering the evidence they leave behind rather than the actual termites themselves.
 Here are some example of the evidence they leave behind:You’re more likely to discover you have a termite problem by finding the evidence they leave behind instead of the actual termites themselves.
 Here are some examples of termite damage evidence:

 - Piles of small, delicate wings shed by reproductives

 - Mud tubes built by termites for above ground travel

 Even if you never notice any of these signs of termite damage, it is quite possible to have a hidden termite problem.
 The best way to be sure is to call 770-889-0954 and schedule an appointment for one of Forsyth Exterminating’s termite control specialists to conduct a complete inspection and analysis of your property.